Bill Davis Racing: Car No. 27 history

 Around this time, there was another driver looking for a full time ride that had a sponsor ready to back him.
-Kenny Wallace had not raced a full season in Cup since Andy Petree released him following the 2000 season and who had started the year as an injury substitute for Steve Park at Dale Earnhardt, Inc., but had been running the #48 Stacker 2 Chevrolet for Innovative Motorsports.
-Wallace also appeared as a pitchman for the supplement.
+Kenny Wallace had not raced a full season in Cup since Andy Petree released him following the 2000 season, and had been racing primarily in the Busch Series for Innovative Motorsports in their #48 Stacker 2 Chevrolet.
+However, he had been active as a long-term injury replacement for Steve Park in the #1 Pennzoil Chevrolet at Dale Earnhardt, Inc. earlier in 2002 and had also made several starts in Cup races for his Busch Series team in the #98 car.

-With Davis needing a sponsor and Wallace needing a car to drive, the two sides worked out a deal.
-Wallace would begin driving the #23 immediately and Hills Brothers would continue to serve as sponsor.
-Then, beginning the following season, the #23 would carry Stacker 2 as its primary sponsor.
+Davis and Wallace began to negotiate terms since both sides had ends that each other was desiring, as Wallace was able to bring his backing from Stacker 2 to his new team and Davis needed a driver for his second car.
+First, Wallace would immediately join BDR and run the #23 for the remainder of the 2002 season with Hills Brothers Coffee remaining as sponsor.
+When the new season began, Stacker 2 would come aboard to sponsor the #23 with Wallace driving.

 Wallace ran at the Southern 500 and nine other races in the #23 to close out the year.
 He missed the Old Dominion 500 at Martinsville due to conflicts with the Busch race weekend at Memphis Motorsports Park, and he had already agreed to run the EA Sports 500 at Talladega Superspeedway for Andy Petree in conjunction with a promotion by AT&T. In those ten starts, Wallace's best finish was eleventh at Phoenix.
 Scott Wimmer and Geoffrey Bodine ran the #23 in the other two events, with Wimmer recording a 17th-place finish at Talladega.

 Wallace ran all 36 races in 2003 with one top ten finish, which he recorded at Bristol.
 After the season, BDR moved Wallace and Stacker 2 to the Busch Series full-time to replace Wimmer, who was promoted to Cup racing.
 Following the year, Davis shut down his second-full time operation.